Learn The Caribbean Flags (Updated 2026)

 Start with the iconic ones

-Jamaica, Cuba, Dominican Republic, and Trinidad and Tobago are among the most recognizable.
+Jamaica, Cuba, Dominican Republic and Trinidad and Tobago are among the most recognizable.
 Learn these first.

 Group by colonial influence

-Connect symbols to the land
+Connect symbols to geography

 Use a blank Caribbean map